 Jim Dolan made a video recording of the commemorations and Gerry Cassidy double-jobbed by taking group shots.

 There was also a special souvenir badge given out on the day to the first 80 people who arrived.

 We were pleased to welcome, as first time attendees, relatives of more of the people at the Custom House in May 1921, including a particularly sizeable contingent from one family.
 It was also great to see so many returning after previous commemorations.
 Attendance reached a new high of around 120 people.
 The conference was again held in the building with a packed programme of talks by Sean Hogan, Sgt Paul Maher (Garda Museum), Liz Gillis, Paul O’Brien, Des White, Las Fallon & Mícheál Ó Doibhilín.

 For the future we intend to keep on going the way we have been, adding new features as we go on.
 We intend to stay an independent group with NO political ties whatsoever.
-All we are interested in is making sure those who fought & died at the Custom House are given the honour & respect they deserve & the wreaths are laid by family members or people who are interested in helping the commemoration and not driven by political or other motives.
+All we are interested in is making sure those who fought and died at the Custom House are given the honour and respect they deserve.
+The wreaths are laid by family members or people who are interested in helping the commemoration and not driven by political or other motives.